 3GPP Media Delivery and Service URL

-In many cases, UE applications are not necessarily assumed to have knowledge of 5G-based media delivery, for example a DVB-I Client.
+In many cases, UE applications, for example a DVB-I Client, are not necessarily assumed to have knowledge of 5G-based media delivery.
 In general, the media service is announced in some portal application running in the UE, for example a portal web page or similar electronic service guide, as a link published on social media, or as an entry in a DVB-I service list.
 In all cases, the service announcement includes a media service entry point URL.
 When a service is selected in the Portal Application, it launches the URL of the corresponding media service entry point.
 In the general case, the media service entry point is consumed by a separate Media Service Application in the UE which takes responsibility for interacting with the UE modem to stream the media (downlink or uplink) of the selected media service.
-The Android UE Operating System allows a URL to be used by one application to launch a specific other application on the same UE [7].
-An application wishing to handle certain URI prefixes does so by declaring a suitable intent filter in its application manifest (a so-called web URI intent declaration).
-Android recognises links, in particular Android App Links that use the HTTP and HTTPS schemes and allows the application to designate itself as the default handler of a given type of link.
+The Android UE Operating System allows a URL to be used by one application to launch a specific other application or background service on the same UE [7].
+An application or service wishing to handle certain URI prefixes does so by declaring a suitable intent filter in its application manifest (a so-called web URI intent declaration).
+Android recognises links, in particular Android App Links that use the HTTP and HTTPS schemes, and allows the application to designate itself as the default handler of a given type of link.
 Android App Links leverage HTTP URLs and association with a website.

 Figure 5 3GPP Media Delivery Architecture – Session Handling and Media Delivery